mingdinghan/dataengineercamp_capstone/README.md

 Business process modeling
 - We model the e-commerce orders creation business process to ingest, process and visualize real-time orders and total revenue over time, segmented by
-  - top products and categories
+  - products and categories
-  - top customers
+  - customers

 What users would find your dataset useful?
   - for the Finance and Operations departments, provide a sales report of the orders over time.
 Provide the ability to slice by product name, product category and product supplier.
+  - for the Operations department, provide a report of the shipping delay from order creation to shipping completion.
   - for the Marketing department, provide a report of the customers who generated the most revenue to create marketing campaigns and loyalty programmes.
   - for the Analytics department, provide raw and modelled data to build machine learning models to provide recommendations to customers to maximise total lifetime value.